waynchi/DopamineAPI_Android-Client/README.md

 These positive consequences can be parts of the user experience and user interface if your app that deliver a rewarding experience to users.
 Users respond well to rewards that appeal to their sense of community, their desire for personal gain and accomplishment, and their drive for self-fulfillment.
 For more information about what makes a great reward and great feedback, check out our blog at http://blog.usedopamine.com.

 The functions in your app that deliver rewards to users are called `Reward Functions`.
 Likewise the functions in your app that deliver neutral feedback to users are called `Feedback Functions`.
 Collectively the Reward Functions and Feedback Functions in your app are known as your `Reinforcement Functions`.
-You use the Dopamine API to determine which Reinforcement Function would be encourage optimal habit formation when a user has completed an action you'd like to reinforce.
+You use the Dopamine API to determine which Reinforcement Function would be encourage optimal habit formation when a user has completed a certain action you'd like to reinforce.

 Your Reinforcement Functions will be pieces of Java code that display either neutral feedback or a reward to users.
-Here's how to get your Reinforcement Functions registered with the API so we know which functions we can run when your users need to be reinforced:
+Here's how to get your Reinforcement Functions registered with a specific action through the API so we know which functions can run when your users need to be reinforced:

 <br>
 #####Create your Reinforcement Functions